jolle11/wasp/web/docs/advanced/deployment/manually.md

 The command above will build the web client and put it in the `build/` directory in the `web-app` directory.

 This is also the moment to provide any additional env vars for the client code, next to `REACT_APP_API_URL`.
-Check [env vars docs](../../project/env-vars#client-env-vars-1) for more details.
+Check the [env vars docs](../../project/env-vars#client-env-vars-1) for more details.

 Since the app's frontend is just a bunch of static files, you can deploy it to any static hosting provider.